bristol-seds/pico-tracker/firmware/README.md

 If this flag is set, then the test case may make as many iterations it feels it needs for a full and thorough test.

-Otherwise test cases must take less than 1 second of real world runtime
+Otherwise test cases must take less than 1 second of real world runtime.

 ## Sources & Licensing ##